MicrosoftDocs/xamarin-docs/docs/essentials/open-browser.md

 ## System Preferred

-[SFSafariViewController](https://developer.xamarin.com/api/type/SafariServices.SFSafariViewController/) is used to to load the Uri and keep navigation awareness.
+[SFSafariViewController](https://developer.xamarin.com/api/type/SafariServices.SFSafariViewController/) is used to load the Uri and keep navigation awareness.

 ## External